 We want to know your views on current, past and future availability of tobacco cigarettes, flavoured e-cigarettes and HnB products in Australia.
 Your responses will help us to advocate against a decision to introduce products to the Australian market that could have a devastating impact on many lives.

 Please take 5 minutes to complete this short survey and help us ensure our government takes a precautionary approach to the availability of HnB products in Australia.
-The survey will close on Monday 27 January 2020.
+The survey will close at 4pm (AEST) on Friday 24 January.

 Make your own submission

 In March the TGA will meet to discuss PMI’s application.
 As part of the reviewing process, public submissions can be made in relation to the application.

 - Each submission must include a coversheet – available for download here.

 - Submissions should be emailed to firstname.lastname@example.org.

 - The subject line of the email must be ‘Proposed Amendments to the Poisons Standard (Medicines/Chemicals)’.

 - Submissions close 10 February 2020.